radiantlogic-v8/documentation-new/documentation/sys-admin-guide-rebuild/02-concepts.md

 ![Computed Attribute Example to use as Join Criteria](Media/Image2.15.jpg)

-Figure 15: Computed Attribute Example to use as Join Criteria

 If you do not need to create a join based on a computed attribute, you can define them by clicking **Change** next to Define Computed Attribute on the Objects tab (for database backends, this is located at the bottom of the Object tab).